 Bashō’s Early Haiku

 In 1666, after the death of his samurai master, Matsuo Bashō, age 24, moved to Kyoto to study haiku.
 That winter Bashō visited the home of a young couple whose child had died.
 Bowing in respect, he entered, and saw the parents’ tear-streaked faces.

-Their inconsolable grief reminded him of a Nōh play by Zeami Motokiyo, Take no Yuki, Snow on Bamboo.
+The scene reminded Basho of a Nōh play by Zeami Motokiyo (c.
+1363 – c.
+1443), Take no Yuki, Snow on Bamboo.
 In the play, a father rids himself of his wife for a “trifling” reason.
 He sends his daughter to live with he mother and keeps his son to be the heir to his fortune, and takes a new wife.
-When the father goes on a pilgrimage, the step-mother sends a young boy into the freezing snow in a bamboo grove.
+When the father goes on a pilgrimage, the step-mother sends her step-son into a bamboo grove and the freezing snow.
 He dies, but the gods, moved by the grief of his father and real mother, bring him back to life.

 Shiore fusu, 萎れ伏 , withered and bent down. 伏, fusu, bowing down, a mark of respect Bashō gave the grieving couple on entering their home.